 Another men who had as much Buzz as anybody who came into the gym; yes even as much as NBA players who played this year, was Myck Kabongo.
 He took the time to speak to BasketballBuzz after his team won the championship.

 “ Today it was a hard fought win, we came together as a team.
 We trailed a lot of the game, but we did it as a team, every guy on the team had a part in the run we did in the second half.
-God only knows what is next for me – I’m just bless, I get to do what I love everyday and that’s playing the game of basketball.
-But I am thankful to win this tournament especially in front of families and friends.
-There’s a lot of talent here in Toronto as you can see in the NBA with the Tristan’s, the Corey’s the Wiggins and it’s going to keep rising just as this tournament keeps rising.
+God only knows what is next for me – I’m just blessed, I get to do what I love every day and that’s playing the game of basketball.
+But I am thankful to win this tournament, especially in front of families and friends.
+There’s a lot of talent here in Toronto as you can see in the NBA with the Tristan’s, the Corey’s the Wiggins, and it’s going to keep rising just as this tournament keeps rising.
 And there’s going to be a lot of spotlight for players out here.”